mbaumer/us_hep_funding/docs/_states/NV.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $128,700.00 in SC contracts.
+In the past 8 years, this district has received: $128,700.00 in SC contracts.
                                                      Amount ($)
-vendorname                                     fiscal_year
+Vendor                                         Year
-BECHTEL SAIC COMPANY LIMITED LIABILITY COMPANY 2012           128700.0
+BECHTEL SAIC COMPANY LIMITED LIABILITY COMPANY 2012      128700
-HOWARD HUGHES CORPORATION THE                  2013                0.0
+HOWARD HUGHES CORPORATION THE                  2013           0
-NATIONAL INSPECTION AND CONS                   2012                0.0
+NATIONAL INSPECTION AND CONS                   2012           0
-QUALITY INVESTIGATION, INC                     2013                0.0
+QUALITY INVESTIGATION, INC                     2013           0
-UNIVERSITY OF NEVADA LAS VEGAS                 2012                0.0
+UNIVERSITY OF NEVADA LAS VEGAS                 2012           0
-USA REPOSITORY SERVICES LLC                    2012                0.0
+USA REPOSITORY SERVICES LLC                    2012           0
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $621,402.00 in NSF MPS grants.
+In the past 8 years, this district has received: $621,402.00 in NSF MPS grants.
                                                     Amount ($)
 Institution                                   Year
-BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUC 2012    240656.0
+BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUC 2012      240656
-                                              2013    163316.0
+                                              2013      163316
-                                              2014    142430.0
+                                              2014      142430
-                                              2015     75000.0
+                                              2015       75000
 ```
 ---
 <a name="NV-02"></a>
 [Back to top](#top)
 ## NV-02 -- Rep. Mark E. Amodei (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-02)
 ### Committees
-Mark E. Amodei is the #23 Republican on the House Committee on Appropriations
+Mark E. Amodei is the #17 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
-In the past 6 years, this district has received: $0.00 in SC HEP grants.
+In the past 8 years, this district has received: $0.00 in SC HEP grants.
                                  Amount ($)
 Institution                Year
-UNIVERSITY OF NEVADA, RENO 2012.0         0.0
+UNIVERSITY OF NEVADA, RENO 2012           0
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $-7,100.00 in SC contracts.
+In the past 8 years, this district has received: $-7,100.00 in SC contracts.
                                         Amount ($)
-vendorname                        fiscal_year
+Vendor                            Year
-SUNDANCE HELICOPTERS INCORPORATED 2012            -7100.0
+SUNDANCE HELICOPTERS INCORPORATED 2012       -7100
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $6,792,180.00 in NSF MPS grants.
+In the past 8 years, this district has received: $9,989,482.00 in NSF MPS grants.
                                         Amount ($)
 Institution                       Year
-NEVADA SYSTEM OF HIGHER EDUCATION 2012    390000.0
+NEVADA SYSTEM OF HIGHER EDUCATION 2012      390000
-                                  2014   -123857.0
+                                  2014     -123857
-                                  2016    623256.0
+                                  2016      623256
+                                  2017      630311
+                                  2018     2876239
+                                  2019     -309248
-UNIVERSITY OF NEVADA, RENO        2012    926494.0
+UNIVERSITY OF NEVADA, RENO        2012      926494
-                                  2013    845243.0
+                                  2013      845243
-                                  2014   2087524.0
+                                  2014     2087524
-                                  2015    567272.0
+                                  2015      567272
-                                  2016   1236512.0
+                                  2016     1236512
-                                  2017    239736.0
+                                  2017      239736
 ```
 ---
 <a name="NV-03"></a>
 [Back to top](#top)
-## NV-03 -- Rep. Jacky Rosen (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-03)
+## NV-03 -- Rep. Susie Lee (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-03)
 ### Committees
-Jacky Rosen is the #9 Democrat on the House Committee on Science, Space, and Technology

-Jacky Rosen is the #4 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Jacky Rosen is the #3 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Susie Lee is the #14 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $0.00 in SC contracts.
+In the past 8 years, this district has received: $0.00 in SC contracts.
                                   Amount ($)
-vendorname                  fiscal_year
+Vendor                      Year
-USA REPOSITORY SERVICES LLC 2014                0.0
+USA REPOSITORY SERVICES LLC 2014           0
-                            2016                0.0
+                            2016           0
-                            2017                0.0
+                            2017           0
+                            2018           0
+                            2019           0
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2017
+In the past 8 years, this district has received: $950,306.00 in NSF MPS grants.
+                                                         Amount ($)
+Institution                                        Year
+BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUCATION 2017       75000
+                                                   2018      875306
 ```
 ---
 <a name="NV-04"></a>
 [Back to top](#top)
-## NV-04 -- Rep. Ruben J. Kihuen (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-04)
+## NV-04 -- Rep. Steven Horsford (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NV-04)
 ### Committees
-Ruben J. Kihuen is not on any of our key committees
+Steven Horsford is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $-144,261.51 in SC contracts.
+In the past 8 years, this district has received: $-144,260.00 in SC contracts.
                                         Amount ($)
-vendorname                        fiscal_year
+Vendor                            Year
-ACUITY, INC.                      2013         -126242.78
+ACUITY, INC.                      2013     -126242
-L JOSEPH CALLAN                   2013               0.00
+L JOSEPH CALLAN                   2013           0
-PROJECT ENHANCEMENT CORPORATION   2013               0.00
+PROJECT ENHANCEMENT CORPORATION   2013           0
-QUALITY INVESTIGATION, INC        2013          -16938.73
+QUALITY INVESTIGATION, INC        2013      -16938
-SUNDANCE HELICOPTERS INCORPORATED 2013           -1080.00
+SUNDANCE HELICOPTERS INCORPORATED 2013       -1080
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2017
+This district received no NSF MPS grants from 2012-2019
 ```
 ---